webgme/tutorials/_session3_decorator/README.md

 particular node).

 #### Checking the Attached simulator
-Since we are interested in the attributes of a node both after it's been added and when there is an update, we will make a helper method, `_checkForResult`, that we call from both `on_addTo` and `update`.
+Since we are interested in the attributes of a node both after it has been added and when there is an update, we will make a helper method, `_checkForResult`, that we call from both `on_addTo` and `update`.

 After the element has been added we will add an indicator.
 Therefore we create a `<span>`-element, `this.$resultIndicator`